 We also encourage you to seek scholarships from additional resources.
 In an effort to assist you, we have provided the following links and databases for outside scholarship programs.
 Make sure you read and understand the application process and required qualifications for each program.

-Even though these scholarships are from outside sources, our Office of Financial Aid is here to assist you with any questions that you might have along the way.
-Your aid counselor can provide more information about how outside scholarships will fit into your financial aid award.
+Even though these scholarships are from outside sources, our Office of Financial Assistance is here to assist you with any questions that you might have along the way.
+Your aid counselor can provide more information about how outside scholarships will fit into your financial assistance award.